vijos/jd4/README.rst

 Note that this requires a ``sudo`` to create cgroups on first execution.
 It is not recommended to run the daemon itself as root.

-TODO(iceboy): Find a way to babysit the daemon, such as using systemd.
+TODO(iceboy): Find a way to babysit the daemon, such as by using systemd.

 Playing with the sandbox
 ------------------------